 As an artist, James Bama tells stories by constructing a visual narrative.
 He finds models, fashions backdrops, fixes the lighting, discusses poses, and, in some cases, provides outfits and props.
 All these elements come together in his photographs and create an opening for the viewer to see the West through Bama’s eyes.

-Developing Stories: The Photography of James Bama will open in early spring 2014.
+Developing Stories: The Photography of James Bama opened in early spring 2014, and ran into 2015.